jovan-rankovic/heroes-of-laravel/README.md

 #### Console app built with Laravel Zero

-To run the game, simply run the following command: <br/>
+To play the game, simply run the following command: <br/>
-`php game run`
+`php game play`